RamonMeffert/elm-gossip/README.md

 ## Progress

-You can track my progress and ideas in my [To Do list](./TODO.md).
+I am using GitHub's [Issues](https://github.com/RamonMeffert/tools-for-gossip/issues) feature as a To-Do list.

 I keep some notes on what I'm doing and things I discover [here](./NOTES.md).

 <!--Urls-->